jonasschmedtmann/advanced-css-course/npm-fixes.md

 ## Q3: General problems

 If your NPM packages don't work at all, please make sure you have at least node `v6.x.x` installed on your computer.
-You can check your verison with `node -v`.
+You can check your version with `node -v`.

 You can also try setting all your NPM packages to the same versions used in the videos.
-I works like described in **Q1** of this document (`node-sass` example).
+It works like described in **Q1** of this document (`node-sass` example).
 These are the versions I used in the videos:

 ```
 "autoprefixer": "^7.1.4",